NielsBongers/SIMPLE-CFD/README.md

 ## Overview

 Semi-Implicit Method for Pressure Linked Equations (SIMPLE) is an iterative solver for the Navier-Stokes equations.
 This implementation uses finite volume discretization, is steady-state and only supports laminar incompressible flow.
-I got started on implementing transient behavior and a K-epsilon turbulence model, together with other scalar transport functions almost two years ago, but had no time due to work, so I decided to upload it to GitHub.
+I got started on implementing transient behavior and a K-epsilon turbulence model, together with other scalar transport functions almost two years ago, but had no time due to work, so I decided to upload the parts that worked to GitHub.

+I haven't looked at the code carefully: I am sure there are errors, and it's badly formatted.
+I definitely realized I've learnt a lot over the past few years about coding and modelling.
+Use it at your own risk!

 ## Description